 Steve Silverman: Wow.
 She had a lot of skills.

 Steve Silverman: I want to thank you very much for doing this.
 It’s really been wonderful how much assistance you’ve offered and thank you for reading the part of your grandmother.

 Kathy: Well, thank you.
 I enjoyed it and the reason why I decided to do it because you had sent me over that, a sample of your podcast and I thought you did a beautiful story with that.
 And I thought that would be neat to have that story to hand down for my kids and for their next generation.

 Steve Silverman: I’m glad I can do it.
 Well, thanks again.

 Kathy: So thank you.
 Thank you.

-Steve Silverman: Anyway, I always close the podcast by saying useless, useful I’ll leave that for you to decide and I thought since since it’s a story about your grandmother maybe you could say that.
+Steve Silverman: Anyway, I always close the podcast by saying useless, useful I’ll leave that for you to decide and I thought since it’s a story about your grandmother maybe you could say that.

 Kathy: Useless.
 Useful.
 I’ll leave that for you to decide.